TirousCoded/TAUL/docs/language/left-recursion support.md

                     ;
 ```

-### Prefix/Suffix-Ref Are Recognized In Composite Expressions
+### Prefix/Suffix-Refs Are Not Recognized In Composite Expressions

 If you put a self-ref in a composite expression, the system *will not acknowledge if it's
 a prefix-ref or suffix-ref*, even if it would otherwise qualify.

-Keep this in mind, or your grammar may behave *unexpectedly*.
+Keep this in mind, or your grammar may *behave incorrectly*.

 ```
 lexer section: